ashscodes/tonberry/README.md

 | projectUrl | `string` | `https://<host>/<path>/<projectName>.git` |
 | userUrlFormat | `string` | `https://<host>/{0}` |

-Creating a new config via the [CreateConfig<T>](src/Tonberry.Core/Extensions/CommandExtensions.cs) extension method with [InitCommand](src/Tonberry.Core/Model/TonberryCommands.cs#L37-48) containg [InitOptions](src/Tonberry.Core/Model/TonberryOptions.cs#L43-54) allows you to just pass the name and url for your GitHub repo to quickly [get started](#getting-started).

 ## Commit & Tag Parsing

-The commits and tags can have their default parsing overridden by implementing either [ICommitParser](src/Tonberry.Core/Interfaces/ICommitParser.cs) or [ITagParser](src/Tonberry.Core/Interfaces/ITagParser.cs).
-The default parsers, [DefaultCommitParser](src/Tonberry.Core/Model/DefaultCommitParser.cs) and [DefaultTagParser](src/Tonberry.Core/Model/DefaultTagParser.cs), give an example of how to write the `Parse()` method.
+The commits and tags can have their default parsing overridden by implementing either `ICommitParser` or `ITagParser`.
+The default parsers, [DefaultCommitParser](src/Tonberry.Core/Model/DefaultCommitParser.cs) and [DefaultTagParser](src/Tonberry.Core/Model/DefaultTagParser.cs), give an example of how to implement the `Parse()` method.

 The default tags will be: